-My first card got declined, and I was embarrassed.
-Then, the second card got declined, too.(I can’t even convey my feelings at that point.
-It was awful.)
+My primary credit card got declined, and I was embarrassed.
+Then, the second card I tried was declined, too.
+I can’t accurately convey my feelings at that point.
+It was awful.
 That day, my husband and I happened to be shopping with my mother, and I had to ask to use her credit card.
-As a grown, married adult, this was the last thing I wanted to do.
+As a grown, married adult, asking my mom for her credit card was the last thing I wanted to do.

-I don’t know what was worse: having two cards declined, or having my mom bail me out.
+I don’t know what was worse: having two cards declined or having my mom bail me out.

-As I rode home with my head buried in my hands I wondered how I ever got to that point.
+As I rode home with my head buried in my hands, I wondered how I ever got to that point.

 Just a year or so before this episode, my husband and I both had decent jobs.
 We weren’t great with money, but we weren’t reckless either.
-Still, we had a little bit of credit card debt.
+Still, like many Americans, we had a little bit of credit card debt.

-I remember very specifically that, at the time of the “Walmart Incident,” I had received a payment for a writing job I did.
-The day I was at the checkout line, the money was still in the middle of being transferred from PayPal to my checking account.
+I remember very specifically that, at the time of the Walmart Incident, I had received a payment for a writing job I did.
+When I was in the checkout line, the money was still in the middle of being transferred from PayPal to my checking account.

-I immediately got motivated to hustle and get more freelance writing jobs, and I quickly increased my income.
+I immediately got motivated to hustle and book more freelance writing jobs, and I quickly increased my income.
 A few years ago, when I started freelance writing, I got paid $10 per post for my first writing job.
 These days, I support a family of four on my writing income, so I’ve come a long way.

 I also used my freelance writing income at the time to chip away at my credit card debt.

 By watching what I spent and budgeting with cash envelopes, I was able to pay off $6,000 of credit card debt in 18 months.
 Then my husband and I were able to build our first emergency fund, and things got a lot better after that.